-123 Swinging monkey
+221 Swinging monkey

-A monkey grabs a 3.0 m rope and swings in a circular arc.
-The monkey reaches a maximum speed of 8.0 m/s.
-Determine the maximum angle reached by the monkey as it swings up.
+A monkey grabs a $3.0 \,\mathrm{m}$ rope and swings in a circular arc.
+The monkey reaches a maximum speed of $8.0 \,\mathrm{m/s}$.
+Determine the maximum angle (from the vertical) reached by the monkey as it swings.
+(131F2022)

-124 Tarzan
+222 Tarzan

-Tarzan with mass 80 kg grabs a 5.0 m rope and swings in a circular arc.
-As Tarzan begins to swing the rope is at an angle of 15° from the vertical.
+Tarzan, with mass 80 kg, grabs a 5.0 m rope and swings in a circular arc.
+As Tarzan begins to swing the rope is at an angle of 35° from the vertical.
 Determine Tarzan's maximum speed.
+(131F2022)

-125 Spring bumper
+223 Spring bumper

 Two walruses (named X and Y), with the same masses, slide along horizontal sheets of ice.
 Each collides with a horizontal spring mounted to a wall; the springs are identical.
 Prior to hitting the spring, walrus X moved with speed twice that of walrus Y. The springs compress, bringing each walrus to a stop.
 Which of the following is true regarding the distances by which the springs compress?
 Explain your answer.
+(131F2022)